Piccadilly Circus tube station

 Piccadilly Circus is a London Underground station in Central London.
 It is located directly beneath Piccadilly Circus itself, with entrances at every corner.
 The station is served by the Bakerloo and Piccadilly lines, and is in London fare zone 1.

-On the Bakerloo line, the station is between Oxford Circus and Charing Cross stations.
-On the Piccadilly line, it is between Green Park and Leicester Square stations.
+On the Bakerloo line the station is between Oxford Circus and Charing Cross stations, and on the Piccadilly line it is between Green Park and Leicester Square stations.

 History

 The station was opened on 10 March 1906 by the Baker Street and Waterloo Railway (now the Bakerloo line) with the platforms of the Great Northern, Piccadilly and Brompton Railway (now the Piccadilly line) being opened on 15 December 1906.
 As originally built it had, like other stations, a surface booking hall (designed, like many in central London built at that time, by Leslie Green).
 The development of traffic before and after World War I meant that the need for improved station facilities was acute – in 1907 1.5 million passengers used the station, by 1922 it had grown to 18 million passengers.

 It was decided to construct a sub-surface booking hall and circulating area, which would also provide public pedestrian subways.
 Work began in February 1925 and was completed in 1928.
-The architect was Charles Holden and the builder was John Mowlem & Co: the whole complex cost more than half-a-million pounds.
+The architect was Charles Holden and the builder was John Mowlem & Co: the whole complex cost more than £500,000.
+A model made by a young Harold Harding and his friend, later wife, Sophie Blair Leighton, of the station he was working on is in the London Transport Museum holdings.
 Eleven escalators were provided in two flights, leading to the two lines serving the station.
 Above these escalators was once a mural by artist Stephen Bone, showing the world with London at its centre.
 This mural was later replaced by advertising.
-The famous Shaftesbury Memorial Fountain (alias Eros), directly above the station, had to be moved to Victoria Embankment Gardens while the construction work was taking place.
+The famous Shaftesbury Memorial Fountain (commonly known as Eros), directly above the station, had to be moved to Victoria Embankment Gardens while the construction work was taking place.